usememos/dotcom/content/docs/advanced-settings/local-storage.md

 title: Local Storage
 ---

-`memos` supports save your files to local storage.
+Memos supports save your files to local storage.
 You can use local storage to store your resources in your own server.

 ![local-storage-select](/content/docs/advanced-settings/local-storage/local-storage-select.png)